chef/chef-web-docs/chef_master/source/attributes.rst

 =====================================================
 .. tag node_attribute_persistence

 All attributes except for normal attributes are reset at the beginning of a Chef Infra Client run.
+Attributes set via ``chef-client -j`` with a JSON file have normal precedence and are persisted between Chef Infra Client runs.
 Chef Infra Client rebuilds these attributes using automatic attributes collected by Ohai at the beginning of each Chef Infra Client run, and then uses default and override attributes that are specified in cookbooks, roles, environments, and Policyfiles.
 All attributes are then merged and applied to the node according to attribute precedence.
 The attributes that were applied to the node are saved to the Chef Infra Server as part of the node object at the conclusion of each Chef Infra Client run.

 .. end_tag